Manhattan chiropractor arrested for alleged sex crimes

 Clark Petersen, 64, of Manhattan, was arrested Monday morning in connection to sex crimes reported at his chiropractic office between 2018 and 2022 involving five female victims now between the ages of 37 and 59.

-Peterson was arrested on a Riley County District Court warrant for 16 counts of sexual battery and one count each of rape, aggravated sexual battery, and lewd and lascivious behavior.
+Petersen was arrested on a Riley County District Court warrant for 16 counts of sexual battery, and one count each of rape, aggravated sexual battery, and lewd and lascivious behavior.

 He is confined in the Riley County Jail with a total bond of $300,000.